Start Printed Page 55970

-Companies interested in offering a site visit or learning more about this site visit program should respond by submitting a proposal directly to Janet Wilson (see the DATES and FOR FURTHER INFORMATION CONTACT sections of this document for more information).
-To aid in OPQ's site selection, your proposal should include the following information:
+Companies interested in offering a site visit or learning more about this site visit program should respond by submitting a proposal directly to Janet Wilson (see ADDRESSES and FOR FURTHER INFORMATION CONTACT).
+To aid in OPQ's site selection and planning, your proposal should include the following information:

 - A contact person

-- Facility Establishment Identifier and DUNS numbers, as applicable
+- A Facility Establishment Identifier (FEI) and any applicable Data Universal Numbering System (DUNS) numbers

-- Maximum number of OPQ staff that can be accommodated during a site visit, and
+- The maximum number of FDA staff that can be accommodated during a site visit (maximum of 20)

-- A sample agenda outlining the proposed learning objectives and associated activities for the site visit
+- A proposed agenda outlining the learning objectives and associated activities for the site visit